detectlanguage/detectlanguage-ruby/README.md

 Array of language codes and names.

+### Secure Mode

+If you are passing sensitive information to the Detect Language API you can enable SSL.

+SSL usage adds data and processing overhead.
+Please use only if encryption is really necessary.

+    DetectLanguage.configuration.secure = true

 ## License

 Detect Language API Client is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.